schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Enlivened Murderer

-A construction painter guesss a ambivalent collision at a atelier.
+A construction painter guesss an ambivalent collision at an atelier.

 ## Acceptance